rthalley/dnspython/doc/name-codecs.rst

    The "UTS 46" codec encodes using IDNA 2008 rules with UTS 46 compatibility processing in the "transitional mode" and decodes punycode without checking for IDNA 2008 compliance.
+This codec is the same as ``dns.name.IDNA_2008_UTS_46`` in idna 3.11 and later as transitional support has been removed.

 .. data:: dns.name.IDNA_2008

    A synonym for ``dns.name.IDNA_2008_Practical``.

+.. data:: dns.name.IDNA_DEFAULT

+   The default IDNA codec.

+.. autofunction:: dns.name.set_default_idna_codec